 I think the difference here is between having best practices and guidelines, and having the tool force and limit the work flow.

-#8 Updated by Bernd Worsch about 6 years ago
+#8 Updated by Bernd Worsch over 7 years ago

 We use a category "security" to identify tickets tracking security defects or improvement ideas.
 This category is project global and may be used for all trackers.
 Turns out it is also kind of useless as we are not able to get all "security" Tickets accross projects.